masc-ucsc/docs/docs/pyrope/06-functions.md

 synthesis side-effect.
 This means the function outputs are only a function of the function inputs.
-Any external call can only affect `debug` statements not the synthesizable code. `functions` resemble `pure functions` in normal programming languages, but they are allowed to have side effects on non-synthesizable code.
+Any external call can only affect `debug` statements not the synthesizable code. `functions` resemble `pure functions` in normal programming languages.
+In pure functions, the function results depend only on the input parameters.
+In Pyrope, they are allowed to have side effects on debug code (non-synthesizable).

 Non-function lambdas are called `procedures` or `methods`.
 The only difference